oxydemeton/arg_parse/README.md

 - [ ] Ability to provide default values
 - [ ] Ability to make Argument or subcommand required
 - [ ] Cache the result of parsing the cli arguments to improve performance slightly
-- [ ] Easy macro or function to configure the parser
-- [ ] fulfill  common patters, like described in this [specification](https://gist.github.com/pksunkara/1485856)
+- [x] fulfill  common patters, like described in this [specification](https://gist.github.com/pksunkara/1485856)

 # Installation
 #### Only version 0.1.1 is published yet!